waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 {"command":"reset_dead_reckoning"}
 ```

-The repsonse will be on the format:
+The response will be on the format:

 ```
 {